rdfa/librdfa/README.md

     make
     ./tests/speed

-If everything goes well, the speed test should show you being able to process roughly 5k triples/sec.
+If everything goes well, the speed test should be able to crank through documents at 32 MB/sec and generate roughly 6.5k triples/sec.

 Optionally, you can build the Python bindings with the following: